Fulton Adventist University College

 Fulton Adventist University College is a co-educational boarding tertiary institution situated on the western side of Viti Levu on the main island of Fiji.
 It is operated by the Seventh-day Adventist church and serves the island countries of Fiji, American Samoa, Cook Islands, Kiribati, French Polynesia, Nauru, New Caledonia, Niue, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
-Its services are also offered to Pacific Islanders and other interested individuals living in Australia, New Zealand and overseas.
+Its services are also offered to Pacific Islanders and other interested individuals living in Australia, New Zealand, and overseas.

-Fulton Adventist University College is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.
+Fulton Adventist University College is a part of the Seventh-day Adventist education system, the world's second-largest Christian school system.

+Fulton will be soon changing its status to become a University, so its new name will be Fulton Adventist University.
+Date of this transition will be on 25th November, 2025.

 Campus

 The college is approximately 10 km from Nadi International Airport on Sabeto Road.
 The College campus is set on a 123 acre property in the Sabeto Valley under the Sleeping Giant.
 This relocated campus was opened on 12 February 2014.